Port Noarlunga, South Australia: Port Noarlunga Reef Aquatic Reserve

-Port Noarlunga tyre reef & shipwrecks
+Port Noarlunga tyre reef and shipwrecks

 Three artificial reefs lie in close proximity to each other, offshore from Port Noarlunga, and can be explored by divers.
 The Port Noarlunga Tyre Reef is a man-made construction of tyre pyramids in 20 metres of water.
 Nearby lie the H. A. Lumb (a steel tug) and the MV Seawolf (a former fishing boat).
 The H. A. Lumb was scuttled by the Dive Industry Association in 1994 and the MV Seawolf was scuttled by the Seawolves dive club in 2002 after fundraising efforts.
 The H.A.
 Lumb lies in 20 metres of water 2.5 km west of the Port Noarlunga jetty, with the MV Seawolf is located slightly to the south east of her.
 All three sites can be accessed during a single dive.

 Port Noarlunga Aquatic Centre

-Since 1976 the Port Noarlunga Aquatic Centre has operated classes for primary school children from throughout the state.
+Since 1976, the Port Noarlunga Aquatic Centre has operated classes for primary school children from throughout the state.
 The program runs in the first and last school terms each year and provides the opportunity to try waveskiing, canoeing, fishing, snorkelling, sailing, swimming and sailboarding.
 About 15,000 students have access to this program each year.